 The brine solution is a mixture of salt and water.
 The highly concentrated brine solution is pumped into the resin tank.
-The high concentrated brine solution attracts minerals that have coated resin beads, making them clean to soften your water.
+The highly concentrated brine solution attracts minerals that have been coated with resin beads, making them clean to soften your water.
 The process of cleaning the resin beads is called regeneration.

 Salt-free water conditioner